eshedmargalit/cn_preschool/cbb_fascicles/m2_JupyGit/git_started.md

 first_vercon_file.sofun
 ```

 ...but nothing has changed, still just that file there.
-We can ask ls tto
+We can ask ls to
 print more thouroughly with '-a'.

 ```